Washington Aggrey Jalang'o Okumu: Career

 After his high school education, Okumu worked at the Ministry of Works, before moving to the U.S for further education.
 In 1962, after graduating from Harvard, he worked as a personal assistant to the late Jomo Kenyatta, the first Kenyan president.
 After his studies at the University of Cambridge, he returned to Kenya and worked with the former East African Railways & Harbours Corporation.
-After his three-year arrest and detention in 1968, Okumu moved to Vienna, Austria in 1971 where he worked for the UN Industrial Development Organisation (UNIDO) as an ‘Industrial Development Officer' where he worked for 15 years.
+After his three-year arrest and detention in 1968, Okumu moved to Vienna, Austria, in 1971, where he worked for the UN Industrial Development Organisation (UNIDO) as an ‘Industrial Development Officer' where he worked for 15 years.
 After this he worked as a consultant and lecturer in different institutions in Kenya, the UK, and in Austria.
-In addition to this, Okumu held various political roles; including being the first Cabinet Secretary to the pre-independence coalition government in Kenya between the Kenya African National Union (KANU) and the Kenya African Democratic Union (KADU) and the Ambassador-at-Large and international spokesman for the first major opposition party, the Forum for the Restoration of Democracy (FORD).
+In addition to this, Okumu held various roles; including as Director of a British Christian think-tank, the Newick Park Initiative from 1987 through 1993 and the Ambassador-at-Large and international spokesman for the first major opposition party, the Forum for the Restoration of Democracy (FORD) in 1993.